Monday, July 6, 2009

 Incantato Tours presented the concert in collaboration with the Gozitan Choir Schola Cantorum Jubiltae.
 Soprano Ms. Marouska Attard, the director of Schola, presented two soli accompanied by SCS pianist Mrs. Kathy Reichenberger and guest conducted "Jesu Dulcis Memoria" by Maltese composer Paul Portelli who was in the audience.
 Despite only a short preparation time, the American singers enchanted the audience by performing this Maltese work.
 "It is a very special moment for me", composer Portelli said.

 For 17 of the 43 young women and men, this was also the last concert with the SCS Touring Choir as the have graduated high school and are off to college.
-The encore spiritual thus moved several of the singers to tears.

 Father Gerard of Ta Pinu thanked both choirs and Incantato Tours for "making this excellent concert possible" He continue by saying: "Compliments for a wonderful event" and expressed the hope that he can soon host a fine choir from the US in his church again.